Experience shows that one of the most effective ways to protect Australia from the threat of terrorism is to take the fight to the source.

 The Jakarta Regional Cooperation Team (JRCT) has provided assistance to the Indonesian National Police following terrorist attacks, including the Bali bombings in 2002, the Australian Embassy bombing in 2004 and the Marriot Hotel bombing in 2005.
 The JRCT also continues to support the Indonesian National Police in the successful disruption of terrorist activities throughout Indonesia.

-As of March 2011, over 8000 participants have completed programs offered by JCLEC.
+As at 6 January 2014, over 14,000 regional law enforcement students from 69 countries have attended training programs at JCLEC.
 Programs include investigations management, criminal intelligence, forensics, financial investigations and communications.

 The Manila Regional Cooperation Team has assisted the Philippines National Police investigate various terrorist incidents, including the Superferry 14 fire of February 2004, the General Santos City bombings of December 2004, and the multiple Valentine's Day bombings of 14 February 2005.